George-Miao/glog-next/content/posts/flyio-rust.md

 ## Start our journey with fly.io

 It's time to introduce `flyctl`, which is the official CLI used to interact with fly.io API.
 It's feature rich, and very easy to use.
 I hope all cloud platforms have something similar!
-You can install `flyctl` by following the tutorial on [their document](https://fly.io/docs/getting-started/installing-flyctl/) and [login](https://fly.io/docs/getting-started/log-in-to-fly/).
+You can install `flyctl` by following the Article on [their document](https://fly.io/docs/getting-started/installing-flyctl/) and [login](https://fly.io/docs/getting-started/log-in-to-fly/).

 Now initialize the project: